I’m embarrassed to admit this, but full transparency is what we offer around here.

 9. Spider Plant

 A spider plant is an excellent choice if you share the same goal.
-It creates pups which allow the plant to easily multiply by placing the pups in soil.
+It creates pups that allow the plant to easily multiply by placing the pups in soil.
 It also requires little care beyond watering a few times per month.

 Hard to Kill Plants – Fruits